 It was only in 1997 that the Omar Benjelloun Foundation began renovating it in an attempt to recapture the building’s original beauty and character.
 Upon completion of the work, the order was given to turn the palace into a museum and open the doors for the world to see.

 The entrance fee for adults tends to fluctuate between Dh30 and Dh50 (8 – 13 US$), while children are allowed in for free.
 The Marrakech Museum is open from 09h00 to 19h00 from April to September, and from 09h00 to 18h00 from October to March.

-With long opening hours and a very reasonable entrance fee, Marrakech Museum is a great place to stroll around and admire if you are in or near to the area where it is located.
+While it might not be one of the most thrilling Morocco tourist attractions, long opening hours and a very reasonable entrance fee make Marrakech Museum is a great place to stroll around and admire if you are in or near to the area where it is located.

 Some people may find the palace difficult to locate because it is essentially located in a souk.
 However, if you have difficulty finding it, just ask one of the locals to point you in the right direction.